rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

 ### Investigation tools

 In some compromises, the attacker manages to delete all important log files to hide their tracks.
 However, this doesn't always occur.
 As a result, the log files leave valuable clues regarding what the attacker did to the server.
 The log files might also help you determine if the attack was a basic web hack or a root-level compromise.
-Use the commands in this section to try to find clues that will help you unravel the extent of the compromise.
+Use the commands in this section to try to find clues to help you unravel the extent of the compromise.

-#### Last
+#### last command

 The `last` command lists the sessions of users who recently logged in to the system.
-It includes the timestamps and hostnames, and indicates whether the user is still logged in.
-If an odd Internet Protocol (IP) address appears in the output, you can cross-reference it against a brute-force Secure Shell (SSH) attack in the `/var/log/messages` or `/var/log/secure` directory.
+Its output includes the timestamps and hostnames, and indicates whether the user is still logged in.
+If an odd Internet Protocol (IP) address appears in the output, you can cross-reference it against a brute force Secure Shell (SSH) attack in the `/var/log/messages` or `/var/log/secure` directory.
 This step might indicate how the attacker gained entry, what username they used to gain access, and if they were able to escalate their privileges to `root`.

-#### ls -lart
+#### ls -lart command

 The `ls -lart` command outputs a time-ordered list of files and directories that you can correlate against the time that the compromise occurred.
 This output can help you determine what the attack added or removed from the system.

-#### netstat -na
+#### netstat -na command

 The `netstat -na` command displays the current listening sockets on the machine.
 Running this command might reveal any back doors that are listening or errant services that are running.

-#### ps -wauxef
+#### ps -wauxef command

 This command helps you track down any errant processes that are listening and shows other odd processes (for example, the user `www` running a bash process).
-You can also run the command `lsof |grep <pid>` to find more information about open files that this process is using.
-Concurrently, running `cat /proc/<pid>/cmdline` might also tell you where the file that controls this process exists.
+You can also run the command `lsof |grep <pid>` to find more information about open files that a process is using.
+Concurrently, running `cat /proc/<pid>/cmdline` might also tell you where the file that controls a process exists.

-#### bash_history
+#### bash_history command

-The history file is often the "Rosetta stone" of tracking down what took place during a compromise.
+The history file is often the Rosetta stone of tracking down what took place during a compromise.
 Using the `bash_history` command to look through the user's `.bash_history` file often shows exactly what commands they executed, what malicious programs they downloaded, and the directories on which they focused.

-### top
+### top command

 Malicious processes often cause central processing unit (CPU) contention issues within the environment, and therefore appear near the top of the list of processes.
 Use the `top` command to display this list.
 When you're tracking down a compromise, consider any processes that cause CPU contention issues suspicious.

-#### strace
+#### strace command

 When you run the `strace -p pid` command on a suspicious process, the `strace` command might yield important insight into what the process is doing.

 ### Other tools

-These commands might not provide many clues regarding what occurred during the attack.
+The preceding commands might not provide many clues regarding what occurred during the attack.
 If this is the case, you can use more specialized tools.

 **Important**: Before you use the tools in this section, you should confirm that the binaries that you are using to investigate are not trojanned versions.
-These trojanned versions can perform tasks on behalf of the attacker, such as omitting information that might reveal what the compromise was trying to accomplish.
+Trojanned versions can perform tasks on behalf of the attacker, such as omitting information that might reveal what the compromise was trying to accomplish.

 Run the following command to verify that you have a good working set of tools: